-For many older people, the need to use community or health services is new territory.
-Unfamiliarity and lack of information can leave you feeling unable to deal with situations you find yourself in, often when at your most vulnerable.
-Over the past twenty years, we have repeatedly seen the difference that having a voice can make.
-It makes the difference between being in control, having rights that are respected and living life to the full, and being ignored.
+For many people, applying for PIP is an unnerving experience; the questions on the required forms are COMPLEX and the assessment process a daunting prospect.
+Yet the application form content and assessment are the basis for the award decision.
+Unfamiliarity and lack of information can leave you feeling unable to clearly represent your situation, often when at your most vulnerable.
+Over the past twenty years, we have repeatedly seen the difference that having a voice and understanding can make.
+It makes the difference between being in control and having your needs respected and, being ignored.

-We areÂ immensely proud of the work we do, for the professionalism and expertise of our advocates.
+We are immensely proud of the work we do, for the professionalism and expertise of our volunteers.
 We listen to what people who use our services have to say and are constantly striving to improve what we do to ensure that no-one is left out.
-We have developed excellent services and been recognised at the highest level with the Queens Award to Voluntary Organisations for the work we undertake.
+We have been recognised at the highest level with the Queens Award to Voluntary Organisations for past projects we have completed.